-4 Top Moisturizing Ingredients Your Skin Needs All Year, No Matter the Season
+4 Moisturizing Ingredients Dry Skin Needs All Year

-Another ingredient that acts as a humectant (similar to hyaluronic acid) to help attract and lock in moisture on the skin’s surface is glycerin.
-This skin-replenishing ingredient can be found in a plethora of moisturizers and can help hydrate parched skin to leave it feeling soft and smooth.
+Glycerin, which acts as a humectant, attracts and locks in moisture on the skin’s surface.
+This skin-replenishing ingredient can be found in many moisturizers and can help hydrate parched skin to leave it feeling soft and smooth.
 We recommend Lancôme Hydra Zen Anti-Stress Glow Liquid Moisturizer.
 If you’re searching for a retinol that isn’t too harsh, try the L'Oréal Paris Revitalift Pressed Night Cream.

-Ceramides are long chains of skin lipids that are part of the skin’s outer layers.
+Ceramides are long chains of skin lipids that are part of your skin’s outer layers.
 For this reason, ceramides are vital for helping to maintain and reinforce the skin’s natural moisture barrier.
-(Need a primer on the skin’s moisture barrier?
-Read this.)
-Slathering your skin with a product like the Skinceuticals Triple Lipid Restore 2:4:2 or the CeraVe Daily Moisturizing Lotion will help ensure that water and hydration stay on skin’s surface and environmental irritants and pollutants stay off.
+Slathering your skin with a product like the SkinCeuticals Triple Lipid Restore 2:4:2 or the CeraVe Daily Moisturizing Lotion will help ensure that water and hydration stay on the skin’s surface.

 Fatty acid-rich oils can absorb quickly on the skin's surface, providing ample moisture and smoothing effects.
 Some of our favorite oils include coconut, argan, jojoba, apricot kernel, avocado, macadamia, kukui nut and marula.
 Try the Kiehl’s Midnight Recovery Concentrate Face Oil.